carlosarguelles/cucumber-spring-boot-e2e-testing/readme.md

 ## Reviewing Reports

-As we set up Cucumber's HTML plugin, we can see the results of our scenario.
-Open the `reports/cucumber-reports.html`
+As we set up Cucumber's HTML plugin, we can see the [results](https://carlosarguelles.github.io/cucumber-spring-boot-e2e-testing/cucumber-reports.html) of our tests.
+Open the `reports/cucumber-reports.html` file in the browser.

 ![Cucumber HTML Report](https://github.com/carlosarguelles/cucumber-spring-boot-e2e-testing/assets/70742476/a9397c14-09bf-48c1-84e7-8f6c31d1a5c1)

+In this report we can see the result of each feature and scenario.
+In our case, the last example of the scenario outline failed because we did not escape the ampersand character (&), this is a reserved character in URL encoding.
+We can see the details of each example as shown in the following picture:

 ![Cucumber HTML Report Failed Scenario](https://github.com/carlosarguelles/cucumber-spring-boot-e2e-testing/assets/70742476/3048d5ea-d188-4ff2-add9-2224f73066a4)

+The failed example represents an edge case where the client submits a malformed URL.
+Despite this deviation from the expected input, the service responds in a manner consistent with the predefined behavior.

+We successfully conducted acceptance tests of the Spring Boot application with Cucumber and Junit.
+This approach allows describing the behavior of the features in scenarios, making it easy to write and understand test cases.
+This scenario-based approach aligns well with the way users and developers interact with the application, providing a natural way to express and test user-centric functionality.